-Average Monthly Total Yield is calculated by dividing the averages of monthly rental revenues by the cost of rental equipment excluding new equipment.
 Average Monthly Total Yield is calculated by dividing the averages of monthly rental revenues by the cost of rental equipment, for the period.

-Period End Vitilization is calculated by dividing the averages of monthly rental revenues by the cost of rental equipment excluding new equipment inventory and accessory equipment.
+Period End Utilization is calculated by dividing the cost of rental equipment on rent by the total cost of rental equipment excluding new equipment inventory and accessory equipment.
 Average Utilization for the period is calculated using the average costs of rental equipment.

 Average Monthly Rental Rate is calculated by dividing the averages of monthly rental revenues by the cost of rental equipment on rent, for the period.
-2